Transfer Credit Policy

 If you have already earned a bachelor degree at another regionally accredited college or university, you will transfer 135 quarter hour credits.
 This is the maximum transfer credit award.

-If you have not earned a transfer or bachelor degree, your official transcripts will be evaluated for transfer credit on a course-by-course basis.
+If you have not earned an associate or bachelor degree, your official transcripts will be evaluated for transfer credit on a course-by-course basis.
 Transferable courses must meet the following criteria:

 Credit may be awarded for these programs:

-- Credit by Examination: Advanced Placement, College Level Examination Program and International Baccalaureate
+- Credit by Examination: Advanced Placement (AP), College Level Examination Program (CLEP), and International Baccalaureate (IB)

 - Experiential Learning